Dmitrii-I/lpic-1-study-notes/README.md

 #### 101.2 Boot the system

 ##### Provide common commands to the boot loader and options to the kernel at boot time
+- kernel is a set of routines, constantly in memory, that provide interface between user programs and hardware, schedule processes, manage virtual memory
 - bootloader is a program that runs before the operating system has loaded
+- `/sbin/init` is the first program, a daemon, launched by kernel and stopped once the system shuts down.
+It loads services and other programs, and mounts partitions listed in `/etc/fstab`
+        - there are several `init` vendors: System V (or SysV), upstart, systemd
+        - The System V init daemon is configured through /etc/inittab
 - `grub-install /dev/sda` will install the GRUB (GRand Unified Bootloader) legacy into the first sector (called MBR, Master Boot Record) of the first disk
 - you can also install GRUB legacy into the boot sector of a partition rather than into MBR
 - `efibootmgr` to install Fedora's EFI enabled version of GRUB legacy